How To Prepare For An Ultra Distance Cycling Event & The 3 Best Races For Beginners

 Riding at night can be quite scary the first few times you do it.
 Learning how to feel comfortable riding in the dark takes time, and the best way to learn is with experience.
 The more you do it, the more fun it becomes, and many riders enjoy it more than in the day.

-Good lighting and visible clothing is the key to night riding.
+Good lighting and visible clothing are the key to night riding.
 You want to make yourself as seen as possible and give yourself as much vision as possible.
 Investing in good lighting goes a long way to improving the experience.

 Train For The Ride